Fuzio in SWT

 application {

-// Alternatively, you can run a Kotlin example, as follows:
+// Alternatively, you can run the Kotlin example:

 }